ncatlab/nlab-content/pages/3/9/7/0/793/content.md

 This is the action functional for a $\sigma$-model on $S^1_{1/R}$ with a D-brane at $\tilde X = a_i$.

-Now we evaluating the original path integral in a different way, this way first integrating over components of $\tilde X$.
+Now we evaluate the original path integral in a different way, this way first integrating over components of $\tilde X$.
 To do so, we imagine that we may re-encode the field $\tilde X$ in terms of its de Rham differential

 $$
   d \tilde X = d f + \frac{2\pi}{R}\sum_A \eta_A \omega_A